Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Problem description, formulations, and solution methods

-Under this alternative formulation, the objective function remains the maximization of total profit \eqref{eq_objective}, with only the revenue term replaced by $pr_{tj}(b_{tj}+u_{tj}q_{tj}^{\text{min}}) $.
-In practice, we can directly express the revenue in each period as $\lambda_t q_t^{\text{tot}}$ minus the portion not supplied by player $p$.
-However, since all players receive the uniform market price $\lambda_t$ for the energy they sell, player $p$’s revenue can be written as $\lambda_t q_t^{\text{dis},p}$ (and its charging cost as $\lambda_t q_t^{\text{ch},p}$), consistent with the profit definition given earlier.
-All the operational constraints for the battery and power limits \eqref{eq_bound_e}–\eqref{eq_ch_dis1} remain the same in this formulation.
-In other words, the only differences lie in the market-clearing constraints \eqref{eq_alt_balance}–\eqref{eq_alt_b}, which replace the big-$M$ constraints \eqref{eq_range_selection}–\eqref{eq_range_selection_backward} and eliminate the need for the $w$ variables in the profit calculation.
-We, therefore, solve the following alternative MILP for each player $p$:
+Under this alternative formulation, the objective function remains total-profit maximization, with only the revenue term represented through $\mathrm{pr}_{tj}(b_{tj}+u_{tj}q_{tj}^{\min}) $.
+In practice, revenue in each period can be expressed using the market-clearing price and the cleared quantity.
+However, since all players receive the uniform market price $\lambda_t$ for the energy they sell, player $p$’s revenue can be written as $\lambda_t q_t^{\mathrm{dis},p}$ (and its charging cost as $\lambda_t q_t^{\mathrm{ch},p}$), consistent with the profit definition given earlier (\cref{prop_profit}).
+All the operational constraints for battery dynamics and power limits remain unchanged in this formulation.
+In other words, the only differences lie in the market-clearing constraints \eqref{eq_alt_balance}–\eqref{eq_alt_b}, which replace the big-$M$ step-selection constraints (Supplementary material, Section~S9) and eliminate the need for the $w$ variables in the profit calculation.
+We therefore solve the following alternative MILP for each player $p$:

-where $\chi^p_{\text{alt}} = \{{z^{\text{ch},p}, z^{\text{dis},p}, e^p, u, b}$\} is the set of decision variables.
-Method 2 is mathematically equivalent to the big-$M$ model in the sense that it yields the same outcomes for each player and thus the same Nash equilibria when players interact.
-However, it offers several advantages. \textit{i)} it uses fewer binary variables: the $2D$ auxiliary binaries $u^+_{tj}, u^-_{tj}$ are no longer needed, nor are the $2ND$ product binaries $w_{tij}^{p}$.
-This reduction in binary variables and constraints can significantly improve computational tractability, especially as the number of price steps $D$ grows. \textit{ii)} the formulation avoids introducing very large coefficients into the constraint matrix, thereby improving the linear programming relaxation.
-Our subsequent simulations and analyses employ Method 2, recognizing that the big-M approach requires step-by-step fine-tuning.
+where $\chi^p_{\mathrm{alt}} = \{z^{\mathrm{ch},p}, z^{\mathrm{dis},p}, e^p, u, b\}$ is the set of decision variables.
+By \cref{prop_block}, Method 2 is mathematically equivalent to the big-$M$ model in the sense that it yields the same outcomes for each player and thus the same Nash equilibria when players interact.
+However, it offers several advantages. \textit{i)} It uses fewer binary variables: the $2D$ auxiliary binaries $u^+_{tj},u^-_{tj}$ are no longer needed, nor are the $2\times N\times D$ product binaries $w^{\mathrm{ch},p}_{tij},\,w^{\mathrm{dis},p}_{tij}$ (i.e., two actions $\times$ $N$ levels $\times$ $D$ price blocks per $(t,p)$).
+This reduction can significantly improve computational tractability, especially as the number of price steps $D$ grows. \textit{ii)} The formulation avoids introducing very large coefficients into the constraint matrix, thereby improving the linear programming relaxation.
+Our subsequent simulations and analyses employ Method 2, because the big-$M$ approach requires case-by-case fine-tuning.